La Diva (group)

 La Diva was a Filipino pop girl group, first established for the now-defunct musical variety-show SOP.
 The group is composed of two winners and a runner-up of Pinoy Pop Superstar.
 The line-up was originally composed of Jona Viray, Aicelle Santos and Maricris Garcia.
 The group's final line-up included only Aicelle Santos and Maricris Garcia; Jona departed the group on December 15, 2013.
 La Diva has sold more than 20,000 albums in the Philippines, and earned several achievements including Awit Awards and two PMPC Star Awards for Music.
 These successes lead the group to being the fourth best-selling female group in the Philippines behind the Sexbomb Girls, Aegis and the Mocha Girls.
 They are known for the 2012 hit "I Know He's There," which was featured in the OST of Legacy.
-In 2009 from Manny Pacquiao against Miguel Cotto they're sang The National Anthem of the Philippines but NHI was bad reviews for them.
+In 2009, they sang the Philippines National Anthem during the Manny Pacquiao against Miguel Cotto fight however, the NHI had bad reviews for them.

 The group revealed that they officially retired on February 10, 2020 in their last performance at Zirkoh to pursue their solo careers.

 History

 In May 2008, it was confirmed that the GMA Artist Center would be forming a female music trio called La Diva.
 With its "Three of a Kind" segment, the musical variety show was ready to introduce a new generation of "divas."

 Member Jonalyn Viray noted that a meeting for the creation of La Diva was held as far back as January 2008, with the stipulation that each member of the group would maintain their own identity, conducive to their eventual solo careers.
 While the members of La Diva aren't exactly certain of how the group was formed, they did cite their past experience on the singing competition, Pinoy Pop Superstar, as their common link.
 Viray and Garcia were Grand Champions of the first and third seasons, respectively, and Santos was the runner-up of the second season.

 From October 24–28, 2011, La Diva was invited to guest on three shows in Indonesia.
 They performed hits such as "I'm Yours" and "Empire State of Mind."
 On the now-defunct talk show, Showbiz Central, it was reported and confirmed that La Diva were going to begin working on an international album.

+On February 7, 2026, La Diva reunited on SexBomb Girls reunion concert, Get, Get, Aw!: The SexBomb Concert as guests, performing a medley with SexBomb members Evette and Monic.